 Each bulkhead has three o-ring glands as a critical redundancy to ensure no propellants leak out of the tank from the end bulkheads or mix by leaking past the floating piston.
 Every o-ring gland in this tank is sized to house a -232 Buna-N o-ring with 15% compression.

 The two ends of the tank (IPA and N2O bulkheads) are retained using eight radial 1/4"-20 bolts.
 These bolts pass through clearance holes in the tank wall and thread into the bulkhead body to contain them inside the tanks.
-Assuming a working pressure of 800 psi inside the tank, these radial bolts provided a factor of safety of 3.2.
+Assuming a working pressure of 800 psi inside the tank, these radial bolts operated with a factor of safety of 3.2.

 The IPA bulkhead (left image) contains two threaded NPT ports, one for the discharge/pressure relief piping and one for a pressure sensor.

 The floating piston (center image) is a hollow puck structure that separates the two propellants and transfers the N2O pressure to the IPA.
-The N2O-facing side of the piston is hollowed out to provide create an ullage space for N2O vapor to compress, which reduces the risk of hydraulic lock and over-pressurization.
+The N2O-facing side of the piston is hollowed out to create an ullage space for N2O vapor to compress, which reduces the risk of hydraulic lock and over-pressurization.

 The N2O bulkhead (right image) is the most complex with four threaded NPT ports for the filling/feeding piping, pressure sensor & pressure relief piping, RTD temperature sensor probe, and 0.025" orifice static vent structure.